 The first question almost every guest asks me about Rwanda is the same.
 How much does the gorilla permit actually cost in 2026, and what does the rest of the trip add to that number?
 It is a fair question and it deserves a clear answer.
 I have spent years sending guests to Volcanoes National Park, and the gap between what websites quote and what a Rwanda gorilla trip actually costs once you account for the road, the permits, and the lodges can mislead even careful planners.
 In this guide I walk through what the trek really costs in 2026, how to qualify for the only meaningful discount, and what the full investment looks like when every line is built honestly.

-What you receive for that USD 1,500 is one hour with a habituated gorilla family in Volcanoes National Park, the trained tracker team who locate the family at first light and lead you to them, the armed park rangers who accompany the trek for safety, and the contribution Rwanda makes to gorilla conservation, anti-poaching patrols, and the community revenue-sharing scheme that funds schools and health centres around the park boundary.
-By official disclosure a substantial portion of every permit fee returns to local communities and to ongoing conservation work.
-The price point is high for a reason and the work it funds is real.
+My honest answer as an operator is yes for most travellers, with two exceptions I will name plainly.
+In years of sending guests to Volcanoes National Park, I have never had one return and tell me the hour was not worth the fee.
+What you receive for that USD 1,500 is one hour with a habituated gorilla family, the trained tracker team who locate the family at first light, the armed park rangers who accompany the trek for safety, and Rwanda's contribution to gorilla conservation, anti-poaching patrols, and the community revenue-sharing scheme that funds schools and health centres around the park boundary.
+By official disclosure a substantial portion of every permit fee returns to local communities and ongoing conservation work.
+The price point is high because Rwanda set it deliberately, and the work it funds is real.

 a young mountain gorilla feeding in the forest of Volcanoes National Park